CraigKnoblauch/button-cam/notes.md

 Alternatively, there could be an `activeIndex` that gets shared between two distinct components.
 More fragile sure, but does it really matter at this scale?

+# Global state
+I've been having a lot of issues trying to share the state between the button group and the dot stack.
+Got recommended to try having a global state.
+So use zustand, have a store that contains the selected state, then drive the button styles off of that.
+Might also be good when I put in camera control logic because I will be able to pull from the store what scene I'm going to.